gemusehandler/NEBacademy/pages/04.hubs/01._nebap/text.md

 **This platform serves as a matchmaker between learners and trainers, as well as an open directory and repository for NEBA-certified training content.**

-**The content addresses bio-based, circular, regenerative, and long-life processes, concepts, and solutions, with microcredentials available.**
+**The training content addresses bio-based, circular, regenerative, and long-life processes, concepts, and solutions.
+Participants are rewarded with microcredentials.**

 ## NEBAP Hub
 ---